med-seg/kidney/README.md

 **1)  trainTest_gh.py**

-This file is the main program for executing the training stage (trainMode) or testing stage (testModel) of a kidneys detection model or a kidneys segmentation model using 4D image data.
+This file is the main program for executing the training stage (trainMode) or testing stage (testModel) of a kidneys detection model or a kidneys segmentation model.
 Please comment and un-comment the model you wish to train/test and select network type (netNdx) and change additional parameters where necessary.

 **2) selectTrainAndTestSubjects_gh.py**

 This file provides a template for adding the name of files that will contain 4D image data.
-The contents in this file are merely examples that you can substitute with your own experimental data information.
+The contents in this file are merely examples that you can substitute with the names of your own experimental data.

 **3) saveDataSingleSubjects_gh.py**

-This file describes the implementation for generating downsampled and interpolated image files for training/testing the detection model and segmentation model.
+This file details the implementation for generating downsampled and interpolated image and kidney mask (ground-truth) arrays for training/testing the detection model and segmentation model.

 **4) funcs_gh.py**